 On the night of February 26, 2012, the fatal shooting of 17-year-old Trayvon Martin by 28-year-old George Zimmerman took place in Sanford, Florida.
 Zimmerman, a mixed-race Hispanic was the neighborhood watch coordinator for the gated community where Martin was staying temporarily, and it was the location where the fatal shooting occurred.

 Law enforcement arrived just two minutes after Zimmerman made the 911 call, but by the time police arrived on the scene, Zimmerman had already shot Martin during a heated physical altercation.
 Zimmerman was taken into custody and treated for head injuries and then questioned for five hours.
 After questioning, the police chief released Zimmerman contending there was lack of evidence and legal grounds to make an arrest; he also said that Zimmerman had the legal right to defend himself with lethal force.

 Six weeks after the incident, and after intense media coverage and misleading reporting, Zimmerman was charged with murder by a prosecutor who was specially appointed by Governor Rick Scott.
-The Zimmerman trial began on June 10, 2013 in Sanford, Florida and on July 13, 2013 the jury acquitted Zimmerman on second-degree murder and
+The Zimmerman trial began on June 10, 2013 in Sanford, Florida and on July 13, 2013 the jury acquitted Zimmerman on second-degree murder and manslaughter charges.

 Attorney Diamond on the News and Radio